apacheignite/documentation/production-readiness/capacity-planning-bak.md

 [/block]
 **- I have 300GB of data in DB.
 Will this be the same in Ignite?**

 No, data size on disk is not a direct 1-to-1 mapping in memory.
-As a very rough estimate it can be about 2.5/3 times size on disk excluding indexes and any other overhead.
-To get a more accurate estimation you need to figure out the average object size by importing a record into Ignite and multiplying by the number of objects expected.
+As a very rough estimate, it can be about 2.5/3 times size on disk excluding indexes and any other overhead.
+To get a more accurate estimation, you need to figure out the average object size by importing a record into Ignite and multiply by the number of objects expected.